JeremyLGauthier/PHyRAD/phyloHyRAD/README.md

 * *concatenated.out*: the global alignment in fasta format
 * *partitions.txt*: the partition file

-These files can directly used in all phylogeny tools.
+These files can directly be used in all phylogeny tools.